Menu icon

 That’s always a good way to gather feedback from everyone involved and spot mistakes in design and your first assumptions early on, before you even get to the development production cycle, saving a few thousand bucks.

-Sketch Cloud, Figma and Adobe XD have their own interface so you can do that directly from there, but there are also other tools you can use, that offer more features like InVision and Marvel.
+Sketch Cloud, Framer and Figma have their own interface so you can do that directly from there.

-If you decide to learn Framer X, Athanasia did a wonderful job with her tutorials and you can watch them for free on YouTube.
+If you decide to learn Framer, Athanasia did a wonderful job with her tutorials and you can watch them for free on YouTube.

 You can also check designcode.io where you’ll find quality tutorials for Figma, Sketch and Framer X.